Craig-Stoneham/Packer/README.md

 * **Extension Case Adjustment:** Maintain consistent extension casing across your projects.
 Packer offers the ability to convert extensions to upper or lower case, accommodating the varying conventions of different software.

-* **Case Insensitivity:** Packer enables seamless copying and moving of files, regardless of the case of their extensions.
+* **Extension Case Insensitivity:** Packer enables seamless copying and moving of files, regardless of the case of their extensions.
 This feature eliminates the need to worry about matching the extension case precisely.

 ## **Contribute and Report Bugs:**